JimKw1kX/Dll-Shellcode-Loader/README.md

 2. Rename `Dllloader.dll` to `DWrite.dll` and place it in [OpenHardwareMonitor](./OpenHardwareMonitor/OpenHardwareMonitor/) folder

-3. Run `OpenHardwareMonitor.exe` in the update folder to sideload the dll
+3. Run `OpenHardwareMonitor.exe` in the [OpenHardwareMonitor](./OpenHardwareMonitor/OpenHardwareMonitor/) folder to sideload the dll